Paimon2/Tomyris/README.md

 Run ``python tomyriscore.py``.
 It will then attempt to connect and if connection is successful, it will encrypt your credentials.

-Tomyris should now be configured.
+Tomyris should now be installed.
 You'll need to run ``python tomyriscore.py`` manually for as long as you want Tomyris to operate.
 Every time you wish to run tomyrisctl, you must run ``tomyrisctl.py`` with Python and that'll open up tomyrisctl for you.

 ## Configuration